Food Defence Research Centre

 Biological Warfare

 In a time when natural pathogens can be weaponized, our mission is to prevent, predict, and protect.
-In collaboration with Umeå University, we're advancing biological surveillance using cutting-edge eDNA technology.
+In collaboration with Umeå University, we're advancing epidemiological surveillance by combining cutting-edge eDNA technology with traditional monitoring efforts and computational modelling.

-Leveraging an air-based system originally designed to detect nuclear activity, we've gathered over 60 years of eDNA data on biological organisms.
-This enables real-time monitoring of diseases and pathogens.
+Leveraging an air-based system originally designed to detect nuclear activity, we've gathered eDNA data spanning decades and all types of biological organisms.
+This enables reconstruction of natural dynamics and potentially near real-time monitoring of diseases and pathogens.

 Our approach not only tracks plant and animal diseases but also builds predictive models to anticipate outbreaks, climate effects, and biological attacks.
 By mapping pathogen behaviour and genetics, we aim to strengthen Sweden’s food security and global bio-defence.